Davinder Singh (lawyer): Political career

 In 1987, Home Affairs Minister S. Jayakumar, who had taught Singh constitutional law when he was a lecturer at the National University of Singapore, asked Singh to consider becoming a Member of Parliament.
 Singh, at that time, had a busy practice and was focused on his career, and was not sure that he was prepared for the commitment.
 However, Singh decided to accept, for a number of reasons.
 Singh's parents were ardent admirers of Singapore's first prime minister, Lee Kuan Yew, and Singh knew that joining the People's Action Party would make his mother proud and would have made his late father proud too.
 Singh was himself an admirer of Lee.
 Once, when asked by Grimberg what he wanted to be in fifteen years, Singh replied, "I'd like to be Lee Kuan Yew's lawyer", to which Grimberg replied, "You will be."
 He also felt that contributing as a parliamentarian was a rare opportunity would add a valuable dimension to life.
 Singh ran in the 1988 Singaporean general election and won in an walkover, and from 1988 to 2006, Singh served as a Member of Parliament for Bishan-Toa Payoh Group Representation Constituency.
+Singh was Singapore's first Sikh parliamentarian.